QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 One great thing about the RNNs is that they offer a lot of flexibility on how we wire up the neural network architecture.
 Normally when we are working with neural networks, we are given a fixed sized input vector (red boxes below), then we process it with some hidden layers (green), and we produce a fixed sized output vector (blue).
-The left-most model in figure below is called __Vanilla Neural Networks__, which receives a single input and produce one output.
+The left-most model in figure below is the [__Vanilla Neural Networks__](#architecture), which receives a single input and produce one output (_The green box in between actually represents __layers__ of neurons_).
 The rest of the models on the right are all __Recurrent Neural Networks__ that allow us to operate over sequences of input, output, or both at the same time:

 - An example of __one-to-many__ model is image captioning where we are given a fixed sized image and produce a sequence of words that describe the content of that image through RNN